Contains some upsetting scenes and mildly intense fight sequences

 All of the comments below are more disturbing in the fratricidal context of Scar, who sets up his brother Mufasa, to be killed in a stampede so that he can be King.
 Even worse, he convinces his mourning nephew Simba that it is his fault.
 And then, encourages young Simba to leave the safety of their kingdom for a dangerous place in hopes that he is killed off by hyenas (eliminating future competition).
 The idea that an uncle would deliberately guilt his nephew away from his own family for personal gain is unbearable.
 A tragic tale of a good brother, a bad brother (& uncle) and an innocent cub.
 The uncle embodies selfishness, greed and betrayal.
 The father is simply a victim who trusts his brother.
 The cub is conned, but survives, makes friends and finds the courage to defeat his uncle in the end.

 Most of the movie is quite emotional, either from overwhelming happiness, or from sadness.

-A cub mourns over his father's death, while standing next to his corpse.
+A cub mourns is father's death, while standing next to his corpse.
 This is a very long, and emotional scene.
 Most children, and adults will find it very sad. - PG

 The elephant graveyard and chase scene may frighten some young children. - PG